Portia Simpson-Miller: Political career

+Simpson-Miller was first elected to the Kingston and St. Andrew Corporation (KSAC) in the 1974 local government elections, representing Trench Town West as a People's National Party (PNP) councillor.

-Simpson-Miller was elected in 1976 to the Parliament of Jamaica, to represent the constituency of South West St. Andrew Parish, as a member of the People's National Party.
-The PNP boycotted the elections called in 1983.
-She was re-elected to the same seat in a later election, and served as Minister of Labour, Welfare and Sports from 1989 to 1993.
+Simpson-Miller was elected as a Member of Parliament (MP) in the 1976 general election, representing St Andrew South Western.
+She was not reelected in 1983, as the PNP boycotted the elections, but was reelected in the constituency in the 1989 general election.

+Simpson-Miller served as Minister of Labour, Welfare and Sports from 1989 to 1993.
 She was Minister of Labour and Welfare from 1993 to 1995, Minister of Labour, Social Security and Sports from 1995 to February 2000, Minister of Tourism and Sports from February 2000 to October 2002, and Minister of Local Government and Sport since October 2002.

-She served as vice president of the PNP from 1978 to 2006, when she became its president.
+She served as Vice President of the PNP from 1978 to 2006, when she became its president.
 In the PNP's internal vote to elect P. J. Patterson's successor, held on 26 February 2006, she received 1,775 votes, while her nearest rival, then security minister Dr. Peter Phillips, took 1,538 votes.
 She garnered approximately 47% of the delegates' vote, making her the first PNP president to be elected by less than half of eligible delegates.
 In July 2008, Simpson-Miller was challenged for the presidency of the PNP by Phillips.
 The election was held among the party's delegates on 20 September.
 She was re-elected as the head of the PNP for her second consecutive year, defeating him by an even wider margin than that of the previous election.